Have you ever wondered guinea pigs can eat oranges?

 As it’s said that excess of everything is bad, the same is the case with feeding oranges to guinea pigs.

-They contain risks along with them; therefore, it is very important for the guinea pig owners to carefully measure the amount and give just a moderate and small number of oranges to their pigs.
+They contain risks along with them; therefore, it is very important for the guinea pig owners to carefully measure the amount and give just a moderate amount of oranges to their guinea pig.

-We will investigate these amounts and gaps of days to feed your pigs with oranges later.
+We will investigate these amounts and gaps of days to feed your guinea pig with oranges later.

 Let’s first look at the risks and the health hazards associated with the excess number of oranges.

-Oranges can be very harmful if fed in large quantities to the pigs.
+Oranges can be very harmful if fed in large quantities to guinea pigs.

 They just weigh up to a maximum of 2.5 pounds when they become an adult.

-On the other hand, oranges have a large amount of sugar levels in them.
+On the other hand, oranges have high sugar levels.

 When guinea pigs have an excess number of oranges, this can cause them to be obese due to large sugar levels in them.